 At every service, the user’s job is to greet and make everyone, especially visitors feel welcome.
 Ushers are trained and serve on a rotating basis.
 Two ushers are needed for every service.
 They distribute weekly bulletins, collect the offering and assist during communion.

 Ambassadors for Christ

 The Ambassadors for Christ is our greeter ministry.
-At each Sunday service warm friendly Ambassadors greet and assist all who are new to Holy Cross.
+At each Sunday service, warm friendly Ambassadors greet and assist all who are new to Holy Cross.
 They distribute visitor bags containing information about Holy Cross, invite our visitors to Coffee Hour and introduce them to other members of our church.
-Following the worship service each visitor receives a loaf of fresh baked bread at their home.
+Following the worship service, each visitor receives a loaf of freshly baked bread at their home.
 The Ambassadors serve on a rotation basis.